mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOneAuto-v2.rst

 :literal:`NormalizeByIntegratedMonitors` was set to true.

 Finally, properties :literal:`MomentumTransferMin`, :literal:`MomentumTransferStep` and :literal:`MomentumTransferMax` are
-used to rebin the output workspace in Q, and :literal:`ScaleFactor` is used to scale the final workspace.
-When they are not provided :ref:`algm-Rebin` and :ref:`algm-Scale` will not take place.
+used to rebin the output workspace in Q, and :literal:`ScaleFactor` is used to scale the rebinned workspace.
+When they are not provided the algorithm will attempt to determine the bin width using :ref:`algm-CalculateResolution` (note that, for the latter to run successfully, a :literal:`slit` component with a :literal:`vertical gap` must be defined in the instrument definition file).

 See :ref:`algm-ReflectometryReductionOne` for more information on how the input properties are used by the wrapped algorithm.